Why Become an Evaluation and Analytics Specialist?

 When organizations need evaluation work, they often seek the assistance of outside consulting firms.
 There are hundreds of these firms that need competent evaluation and analytics professionals.

 Although there has never been a better time for someone with quantitative skills, there is also a high demand for strong qualitative skills.
-Whether an analyst is using quantitative, qualitative, or a mixed-methods approach, structured analysis helps reveal patterns, regularities, and meaningful associations and insights that are not readily apparent to the unaided eye.
+Whether an analyst is using quantitative, qualitative, or a mixed-methods approach, structured analysis helps to reveal patterns, regularities, and meaningful associations and insights that are not readily apparent to the unaided eye.

 You will be prepared for a range of careers: